-Katherine Wyatt most recently served as a researcher with the Natural Capital Project’s Marine Team, where she worked to evaluate the ecological, cultural, and economic value of coastal resources.
-Katherine previously worked with the USFS Pacific Northwest Research Station assessing the vulnerability and adaptive capacity of western forests to climate change.
-She received a MS from University of Washington’s School of Environmental and Forest Sciences and a BA in Environmental Studies from Lewis and Clark College.
+Katherine Wyatt works as Assistant Science Director for the Puget Sound Partnership, helping the state agency lead the Puget Sound region’s collective effort to restore and protect the sound.
+She previously worked with the Natural Capital Project’s Marine Team evaluating values of costal resources and the USFS Pacific Northwest Research Station assessing the vulnerability and adaptive capacity of western forests to climate change.
+Katherine received a MS from University of Washington’s School of Environmental and Forest Sciences and a BA in Environmental Studies from Lewis and Clark College.
 Katherine is a guest lecturer and serves on the School’s Board of Directors.

 John Yeager (far right) moved to Wrangell, Alaska in 2004 after retiring from a lengthy career in the US Coast Guard.
 He is the co-owner of Alaska Charters & Adventures with his wife Brenda where he is a fishing guide and boat captain.
 Currently, John sits on several Fish and Game advisory boards including the Southeast Regional Advisory Council for the Federal Subsistence Board, and the subsistence seat for SSRAA (Southern Southeast Regional Aquaculture Association), which oversees salmon hatcheries in Southeast Alaska.
 He is also involved with the Wrangell Fish and Game Advisory Committee and fills an elected seat on the Wrangell Port Commission.
 John is a guest lecturer and serves on the School’s Board of Directors.